jdesrosiers01/QBC/doc/build-osx.md

 Creating a release build
 ------------------------

-A québecoind binary is not included in the Quebecoin-Qt.app bundle.
-You can ignore this section if you are building `québecoind` for your own use.
+A quebecoind binary is not included in the Quebecoin-Qt.app bundle.
+You can ignore this section if you are building `quebecoind` for your own use.

 If you are building `litecond` for others, your build machine should be set up as follows for maximum compatibility: